fontforge/fontforge/doc/sphinx/faq.rst

    Unfortunately FontForge cannot do this.
 FontForge needs to understand and then convert the eps file into a simpler format (fonts can use far fewer operations than an eps file).
-So unlike most programs FontForge must interpret each eps file -- but interpretting all of PostScript is a huge job and ff is limited in what it understands.
+So unlike most programs FontForge must interpret each eps file -- but interpreting all of PostScript is a huge job and ff is limited in what it understands.
 Sometimes it will find a file it can't handle.